krajput25/VM-deployment-Azure-and-GCP-/README.md

-### CIS 4010 Assignment 2
-## Student Name - Khushi Rajput
-## Student ID - 1103687

-## Purpose of this assignment
+## Purpose of this project
-* The script developed through this assignment helps automate the creation and deployment of Virtual Machines on Microsoft Azure and Google Cloud Platforms through their respective CLI/SDKs
+* The script developed through this project helps automate the creation and deployment of Virtual Machines on Microsoft Azure and Google Cloud Platforms through their respective CLI/SDKs

 ## Files and Dependencies
 * This directory contains the `automate.py` script which initiates the Azure and GCP commands for VM creation, by reading in the configuration details from the `Azure.conf` and `GCP.conf` files.
-* Please review the `Part1AnsPart2SS.pdf` file to view testing screenshots for the script and the answet to Part 1 of the assignment.
+* Please review the `Documentation.pdf` file to view testing screenshots for the script.

 ## Preparing to run the script
 * Please ensure you have an Active Microsoft Azure account
-* Ensure you have the Azure CLi installed by running the command `az --version`
+* Ensure you have the Azure CLI installed by running the command `az --version`
 * Run the command `az login` to login to your Azure account through the Azure CLI
 * Ensure relevant permissions have been granted to your account
-* FOr GCP, ensure you have the SDK installed by running the command `gcloud --version`
+* For GCP, ensure you have the SDK installed by running the command `gcloud --version`
 * Run the command `gcloud auth login` to login to your GCP account through the GCP SDK
-* FOr GCP, you need to ensure that a project has been set before any further operations.
+* For GCP, you need to ensure that a project has been set before any further operations.
 To do this, you can use the command `gcloud config set project PROJECT_ID`
-* Alternatively, use the command `gcloud init` and follow the initiation procedures to set your account and project
+* Alternatively, use the command `gcloud init` and follow the initiation procedures to set up your account and project

 ## How to run the script